acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 2016-09-22 16:57:18
 2016-09-22 20:57:18

-#Back In The Game
+# Back In The Game
 Tue, 04 Oct 2016 12:16:55

 <p>Well, now I know that at least one person other than Me, Myself and I drop in here...I was asked to moderate the first spam comment in literally years this morning.
 Something about "arena oxides" and how much the princess, their friend, was edified by the deep thinking and perceptive helping nature that I displayed in a post a few days ago, accompanied by a gibberish email address and several links that even I am too timid to follow.
 I guess I should thank Google for the exposure.</p>
 2016-10-04 08:16:55
 2016-10-04 12:16:55

-#Back Again
+# Back Again
 Sat, 21 Jan 2017 18:09:41

 <p>There was a time, years ago, when there were fairly frequent, short posts here, mostly of the TOTD (Thought of the Day) variety &mdash; pithy sayings, sentences or paragraphs gleaned from the day's Internet prowling or the evening's reading.
 Then the day came when I realized that, for the most part, those pithy sayings tended to be, well, possibly impolitic given the nature of my business arrangements (my primary client being the Federal Center for Substance Abuse Treatment, or CSAT, in essence not only Federal bureaucrats but almost entirely social workers).
 So, like a prudent if not courageous undercover something-or-other not at all progressive or even liberal (unless maybe Classical Liberal), I censored myself.
 Or, as Archie Bunker would say, "Stifle yerself!"
 So, enough deep background.
-I see that I told this story in more detail just a few months ago <a href="http://www.consultingsmiths.com/why-add-to-a-blog-in-2016/#more-428" target="_blank">here</a> so have a look if you're interested.
+I see that I told this story in more detail just a few months ago <a href="http://www.consultingsmiths.com/why-add-to-a-blog-in-2016/# more-428" target="_blank">here</a> so have a look if you're interested.
 Today's point, and I do have one, is that FaceBook and I are having a partial parting of the ways.
 And this is to tell why.<!--more-->
 First, the parting is partial because FB is still the only place to keep up with Grandkids and Great-Grandkids, particularly the ones in British Columbia.
 And other folks I give a damn about.
 So, I'll be checking in off and on, liking and saying nice things about other folks posts now and then.
 Just trying to not see too much and saying as little as I can.
 It's just too depressing &mdash; the alternative reality that a lot of my friends and family are living in isn't somewhere I want to visit.
 So, to wrap this one up, I just might be putting stuff of interest, and even the occasional output from my fevered brain, here.
 We'll see.</p>
 2017-01-21 13:09:41
 2017-01-21 18:09:41

-#Twitter and Me and Very Strange Business Decisions
+# Twitter and Me and Very Strange Business Decisions
 Sat, 21 Jan 2017 21:10:24

 <p>I had a Twitter account very early on.
 It's deleted now, and all the related emails that I've gotten from Twitter, so I'm not sure exactly when, but sometime in 2008.
 I "tweeted" maybe twice or three times before this summer, then I discovered <a href="http://thestrobist.com" target="_blank">The Strobist</a> site and got excited about moving beyond "available light" photography.
 The Strobist has an amazing amount of information, including detailed tutorials, on using off-camera flash.
 Great resource, strongly recommended, but this is about Twitter.
 Sort of.<!--more-->